Giving notice of marriage

 Transitional arrangements may apply where one or both of the parties live abroad and arrangements have already been made.

 Couples wishing to marry in the Church of England or Church in Wales where one or both are non-EEA national(s) will be required to give their notice of marriage at a designated register office.

 You will need to make an appointment online, by phone or by calling in to the office.

 At your appointment you will need to bring:

-The current fee (see the ceremonies and fees information link on the left of this page)
+The current fee (see ceremonies and fees information)

 Proof of current address, this can be a utility bill, bank statement or driving licence.

 If you do not have a valid passport please contact the Register Office for advice.

 If you have previously been married or in a Civil Partnership in this or any other country and it ended in divorce, dissolution or annulment you will be required to produce the original court document.
 If in this country you will require the decree absolute, dissolution certificate or annulment all of which can be obtained from the court where the divorce, dissolution or annulment was granted.
 If your divorce, dissolution or annulment was in a different country you will need to produce the original document from the court and full translation if applicable.